Pragmatic policy considers the market dynamics and the desired societal outcomes

 I have made this very easy on myself so far by choosing examples that are clearly needs or wants.
 Let's talk about a trickier example.

-Latest name-brand cancer treatments probably don't fit in the category of a necessity.
-Yes, the product is price inelastic and people need it to survive.
+The latest name-brand cancer treatments probably don't fit in the category of a necessity.
+Yes, the product is price-inelastic and people need it to survive.
 The patent on these products also means the companies hold a monopoly on it and often the price is high.
-However there are cheaper chemotherapy substitutes that may not work as well but are still an effective treatment.
-Also the cost of producing these treatments is massive and companies need a mechanism to recoup costs.
-But more pragmatically, if we pay for them in large quantities we may not have sufficient budget for other treatments that are more cost effective and can be provided equitably.
-On this basis the latest cancer treatment would be a "want" and chemotherapy the "need".
+However, there are cheaper chemotherapy substitutes that may not work as well but are still effective treatment.
+Also, the cost of producing these treatments is massive and companies need a mechanism to recoup costs.
+But more pragmatically, if we pay for them in large quantities we may not have sufficient budget for other treatments that are more cost-effective and can be provided equitably.
+On this basis, the latest cancer treatment would be a "want" and chemotherapy the "need".

 Greater control is important when the stakes are high

 On the Y-axis we have the level of control.
 Libertarianism talks about upholding individual liberty and choice, where authoritarianism is about obeying a central authority.
 When I refer to authoritarian vs libertarian I am not thinking of a dictatorship vs complete unfettered freedom with no laws but more about the level of regulation.

 Where the stakes are really high, as in the case of climate change, governments are the right entities to step in and set rules to ensure societal outcomes (eg reduced emissions) are achieved.
 Relying purely on the free market is foolish considering the loose enforcement mechanisms and considerable costs of failure.
 We simply can't trust the free market alone to deal with climate change given the lack of short-term incentives to reduce emissions.
 COVID-19 is another highly relevant recent example where the stakes are high and governments are the right entity to step in.
 However, if the issue at stake is small, the level of central involvement can be much smaller or non-existent.